debugme/weather/readme.md

 - Search - a spinner in the search field reassures the user that something is happening
 - Spacing - elements are spaced out and and easy to differentiate from each other
 - Typography - the font used allows for easy reading on both small and large screens
+- Avatars - you can choose from a curated set of avatars
 - Theming - you can toggle between warm and cool themes via the settings menu
+- Locale - you can choose from a limited set of locales to use in the application

 ## Developer Experience
 Each breakpoint required potentially different styles.
 But it was not always clear what the active breakpoint was.
 To make this easier for myself, I added visual cues in the footer.
 That way I could resize the browser and know what breakpoint was active.
 You can see them in action by resizing the browser window width and looking at the changing footer icons and label.
 If you do not want to see them, you can click them to toggle their display.

 ## Future Improvements
 Given more time, there are several changes I would like to make
-- I18N - Use a language/localisation library instead of hard-coded strings
 - A11Y - Add support for accessibility for users with specific impairments
 - PWA - Add support for allowing the application to behave better when offline
 - Performance - Cache responses in session storage to save on repeated network calls